pscheyer/Bulltipeer/README.md

 In `copySampleFilesToDocDirIfNeeded`, instantiate an `NSArray` named `paths` as an `NSSearchPathForDirectoriesInDomains` using the arguments `NSDocumentDirectory, NSUserDomainMask, YES`.
 Then set `_documentsDirectory` as an NSString with the value from `paths` at 0.

 This specifies and keeps the documents directory path to the `documentsDirectory` object.

+Instantiate and specify the path for the sample files and check if they exist in documents directory.